homepage

 A 6-hour tutorial covering basic model checking techniques as well as some more advanced topics (abstraction, infinite-state model checking).
 The talk was given at the Petri Net Conference 2001.

-Here comes the time warp: Javier gave the same tutorial at the same conference a year later (though at the other end of the world)!
+Here comes the time warp: Javier gave a similar tutorial at the same conference a year later (though at the other end of the world)!